Yamaha Ray Street Rally price is just a shade under the disc brake versions of entry 125cc scooters in India.

 *price ex-showroom Delhi

-What would be more interesting is the R15-engined Aerox 155 scooter which was spied in India a few months back (details here).
+However, what would be more interesting is the R15-engined Aerox 155 scooter which was spied in India a few months back (details here).
 Apart from this, Yamaha also unveiled the Hyper Slaz concept and let us hope it also finds a place in Yamaha’s Indian portfolio in the months to come!